Alice Neel: Female nude portraits

 The summer of 1930 was a period in her life that she described "as one of her most productive" because that was when she painted her earliest female nudes.
 Initially Neel preferred painting men to women.
 She believed women in art represented a dreary way of life consisting of serving men.
 It was during the time when she felt most vulnerable because of the loss of her children and separation from her husband.
-That autumn she suffered a nervous breakdown and had to be institutionalized.
+That autumn she had a nervous breakdown and had to be institutionalized.
 Neel's subject matter changed; she went from painting portraits of ordinary people, family, friends, strangers, and well-known art critics to female nudes.
 The female nude in Western art had always represented a "Woman" as vulnerable, anonymous, passive, and ageless and the quintessential object of the male gaze.
 However, Neel's female nudes contradicted and "satirized the notion and the standards of the female body."
 By this sharp contrast to this prevailing idealistic idea of how the female body should be portrayed in art, art historians believe that she was able to free her female sitters from this prevailing ideology that in turn gave them an identity and power.
 Through her use of "expressive line, vibrant palette, and psychological intensity", Neel did not depict the human body in a realistic manner; it was the way she was able to capture and dignify her sitters' psychological and internal standpoint that made the portraits realistic.
 For this reason, many art critics today describe Neel's female nudes as truthful and honest portraits, although at the time the works were controversial in the art world because they questioned women's traditional role.
 Neel often painted women in social interaction or in public spaces, starkly challenging the "Spheres of Femininity" that most 19th-century women artists existed and worked within.
 In other words, it is believed that Neel challenged the norms of women's role in the household and in everyday life from her paintings.
+Neel fundamentally changed the way the art establishment viewed the potentialities of the female nude by depicting an unprecedented range of the female experience.